Download the print version

 [90] CDR Rules 1.15(5) and 1.15(7).

-[95] CDR Rule 4.25(1).
-In relation to joint account holders, a joint account holder who has given an approval for the disclosure of CDR data may remove that approval at any time: clause 4.14(1)(c) of Schedule 3 to the CDR Rules.
-In relation to secondary user instructions, a consumer who has given a data holder a secondary user instruction may also withdraw that instruction at any time: CDR Rule 1.15(5)(b)(ii).
+[108] CDR Rules, subrule 4.25(1).
+In relation to joint account holders, a joint account holder may withdraw their approval at any time (CDR Rules, paragraph 4A.13(d)(ii)).
+In relation to secondary user instructions, a consumer who has given a data holder a secondary user instruction may also withdraw that instruction at any time: CDR Rules, paragraph 1.15(5)(b)(ii).
+However, a joint account holder cannot withdraw the authorisations given by other account holders or secondary users.

 [100] Explanatory Statement to the Competition and Consumer (Consumer Data Right) Amendment Rules (No. 1) 2020.

-[101] Where a joint account holder removes an approval, or an account holder removes a secondary user instruction, the data holder will no longer be able to disclose CDR data relating to that account to the relevant accredited person.
+[115] Where a joint account holder removes an approval, or an account holder removes a secondary user instruction and the secondary user made the relevant instruction, the data holder will no longer be able to disclose CDR data relating to that account to the relevant accredited person.

 [105] CDR Rule 4.27 requires a data holder to update the consumer dashboard as soon as practicable after the information required to be contained on the dashboard changes.